Flyfishing Patagonia

 Chimehuin River

-The Chimehuin River: This is a classic big freestone river with willow-lined banks and large brown trout.
-The Chimehuin, with its true pools and runs, is similar to the Madison River.
-In places, the river braids into a maze of willow-lined channels with the feel of small water.
-Rainbows and browns range between 15-20 inches, with good numbers of browns up to 24 inches.
+The Chimehuín River is a classic freestone trout stream with willow-lined banks, emerald-blue pools, and healthy populations of rainbow and brown trout.
+Its classic pools, runs, and riffles are often compared to Montana's Madison River.
+In places, the river braids into a maze of willow-lined side channels, creating the feel of intimate small-water fishing.
+Rainbow and brown trout typically measure 15 to 20 inches, with good numbers of brown trout reaching up to 24 inches.

 Chimehuin Fly Fishing Methods